 15. A Book Making Kit

 At the end of the school year, I had a dozen or so finished books.
 I still have one of them.
-In it, my older sister went off to space to join the Star Trek crew after getting sucked into the TV. 😀
+In it, my older sister went off to space to join the Star Trek crew after getting sucked into the TV.
+It’s definitely goofy, but my kids liked looking at it.

 This one allows you to either mail in your child’s words and illustrations or complete them online.
 Once you submit them, you’ll get back a printed version of your child’s book.
 What a great gift!